Robert N. Heintzelman Eminent Scholar Endowed Chair

 - Basic research will be conducted in order to define greed and altruism as well as the development of these traits and their impact on child development and adult behavior.

-- Applied research will also be conducted to explore strategies that impact the growth of greed, altruism,
+- Applied research will also be conducted to explore strategies that impact the growth of greed, altruism, and ethical behavior, including clinical and educational applications.

 Current Research Focus